-By Scott Laycock, Partner, Camilla Counsel, Associate and Saarah Khalessi, Lawyer
+By Scott Laycock, Partner and Saarah Khalessi, Lawyer

 In an attempt to assist the residential construction sector to bounce back from the COVID-19 pandemic, the Federal Government has announced the HomeBuilder scheme.